dexho/dayi-site/README.md

-Based on the [Astrowind](https://vercel.com/templates/astro/astrowind) template (see the original TEMPLATE_README.md)
+Based on the [Astrowind](https://vercel.com/templates/astro/astrowind) template (see the original TEMPLATE_README.md file)

 To change the text and image content in this site, modify the .md Markdown files under `src/content/pages/`